IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 ## $Platform$ Bar Chart Example

-The $Platform$ Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
-Values are represented on the X-Axis and categories are displayed on the Y-Axis.

-You can create this type of chart in the `XamDataChart` control by binding your data sources to multiple `BarSeries`, as shown in the example below:
+You can create $Platform$ Bar Chart in the `XamDataChart` control by binding your data sources to multiple `BarSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"